wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 And slowly, almost imperceptibly, the crowd began to drift toward the promenade's outer edge.

-It wasn't dramatic—just a gradual migration that brought more and more people closer to the low railing that separated the walkway from the fifteen-foot drop to the river below.
+It wasn't dramatic; just a gradual migration that brought more and more people closer to the low railing that separated the walkway from the fifteen-foot drop to the river below.
 Individuals moved as if seeking better views or more comfortable positions, but the overall effect was unmistakable to anyone who knew what to look for.

 "Level-three development," Tamsin's voice carried clearly across the space, pitched to sound like routine maintenance chatter.
 "Initiating containment protocols."